-Ted Morrissey is the author of the novels An Untimely Frost (2014), Men of Winter (2010, re-released 2013), the novelette Figures in Blue, and, most recently, the novella Weeping with an Ancient God (Twelve Winters), named a Best Book of 2015 by Chicago Book Review.
-His short fiction and essays have appeared in more than forty journals, including Glimmer Train, The Chariton Review, PANK, Writers Ask and North American Review.
-He is also the author of two scholarly books: Trauma Theory As a Method for Understanding Literary Texts (Mellen, 2016), and The Beowulf Poet and His Real Monsters (2013).
+Ted Morrissey is the author of the novels The Artist Spoke (2020), Mrs Saville (2018), Crowsong for the Stricken (2017), An Untimely Frost (2014), Men of Winter (2010, re-released 2013), the novelettes The Curvatures of Hurt and Figures in Blue, and the novella Weeping with an Ancient God (Twelve Winters).
+A new work in progress has been published as First Kings and Other Stories (Wordrunner).
+Mrs Saville won the Manhattan Book Award.
+Crowsong for the Stricken won the International Book Award in Literary Fiction from Book Fest, the American Fiction Award in Literary Fiction from American Book Fest, and it was a Kirkus Reviews Best Indie Book of 2017.
+His short stories, novel excerpts, poems, essays and reviews have appeared in more than eighty journals.
+He is also the author of three scholarly books: A Concise Summary and Analysis of The Mueller Report (2019), Trauma Theory As a Method for Understanding Literary Texts (Mellen, 2016), and The Beowulf Poet and His Real Monsters (2013), which won Edwin Mellen’s D. Simon Evans Prize for Distinguished Scholarship.
 He holds a PhD in English studies and lives just north of Springfield, Illinois.
 A William H. Gass scholar, several of his presentations on Gass’s work are archived at his 12 Winters Blog.

 Contact: jtedmorrissey (at) gmail (dot) com